San Diego Sober Living

 It is crucial to select a sober living home that offers a high degree of support and structure.
 While there are many excellent sober living homes in San Diego, individuals in early sobriety often benefit from pursuing recovery in a new environment where they won’t be exposed to triggers.
 By making a fresh start, they can exercise the principles of recovery without fear of being pulled back into their old lives.

-Design for Recovery is a structured sober living house for men located in West Los Angeles.
+Design for Recovery – Sober Living Westis a structured sober living house for men located in West Los Angeles.
 In our sober living facility, residents support each other as they progress along their recovery journeys.
-As a structured sober living home, our staff offer residents a higher degree of scheduling, structure, and resources than a typical sober living house does.
-Residents take part in support groups, get employment help, and take daily steps toward both healing the wreckage of their past and building fulfilling futures.
-At Design for Recovery, we are committed to the idea that recovery is about much more than physical abstinence — it’s about developing strong characters, joyful lives, and building lasting relationships.
+As a structured sober living home, our staff offers residents a higher degree of scheduling, structure, and resources than a typical sober living house does.
+Residents take part in support groups, get employment help, and take daily steps toward both healings the wreckage of their past and building fulfilling futures.
+At Design for Recovery – Sober Living West, we are committed to the idea that recovery is about much more than physical abstinence — it’s about developing strong characters, joyful lives, and building lasting relationships.

-If you are ready to make a change, contact Design for Recovery today.
+If you are ready to make a change, contact Design for Recovery – Sober Living West today.